vangaprasannakumar/DEPL/README.md

 ### Tab: `Audit_Log` (Immutable History)
 *Columns A–F:* Timestamp, Actor (Admin/User), Empl ID, Empl Name, Old Value / Action Type, New Value / Details.
 All admin edits, user deletions, employee deletions, password resets, and correction requests are appended here.

-### Drive: "DEPL HRMS Backups" Folder
+### Drive: "Capco Workforce Backups" Folder
 Not a sheet tab — a separate Google Drive folder, created automatically on first backup run.
 Contains one dated spreadsheet per night (`Backup_YYYY-MM-DD`), each with copies of `Data`, `Users`, and `List_of_Empl`.
 Entries older than 30 days are auto-deleted.
+A prior "DEPL HRMS Backups" folder from before the rebrand is not migrated automatically — see [Known Limitations](#18-known-limitations).

 ---